Editor's Note: Original blog was published on: Jul 1, 2016

-Business consists of many problems and those problems are waiting to be solved.
-There are tons methods and approach to get rid of these.
-But finding an approach that can solve the problems without sacrificing anything with enhancement in productivity is what difficult to achieve.
+The business consists of many problems, and those problems are waiting to be solved.
+There are tons of methods and approaches to get rid of these.
+But finding a strategy that can solve the problems without sacrificing anything with enhancement in productivity is what challenging to achieve.

-So, today I would like to discuss the three methods of Lean-Agile that has got the acknowledgment of many leaders as first - rate models to control your work process as per the client needs.
-Read more to know the Agile Product Development with Kaizen mindset and Kanban visualization method.
+So, today, I would like to discuss the three methods of Lean-Agile that has got the acknowledgment of many leaders as first-rate models to control your work process as per the client needs.
+Read more to know the Agile Product Development with the Kaizen mindset and Kanban visualization method.